 This course involves:

-- Extensive self study, followed by two evenings of class work, during which you will review the homework and discuss upcoming dives and skills.
+- Self study, followed by two evenings of class work, during which you will review the homework and discuss upcoming dives and skills.

 Except as noted, classroom sessions take place either at our Willoughby or Fairview Park locations.
 Locally conducted open-water training dives generally take place at White Star Quarry.